 Several conditions fall into the category of Parkinson-like diseases.
-They cause some of the same symptoms, such as tremors, slow movements, and stiffness.
+They can mimic Parkinson’s symptoms, such as tremors, slow movements, and stiffness.

 While these conditions mimic Parkinson’s disease, each one has distinguishing features that can lead doctors to a correct diagnosis.
 The conditions may differ in the order in which symptoms appear or in the additional symptoms they cause that do not link to Parkinson’s disease.